DETAILED ACTION

 Regarding claim 17, Torii in view of Catania does not teach wherein the radiation head comprises a fan.

-It would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to incorporate the teachings of Church because a fan is used for cooling (Church, Col. 6, line 33).
+It would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to incorporate the teachings of Goldman because a cooling fan can absorb heat produced by the radiation source and help to control the temperature of the additive fabrication device in general and the radiation source in particular (Goldman, [0071]).

 Regarding claim 18, Torii in view of Catania does not teach wherein the heat exchanger is coupled to the fan.

-Church modifies the combination by suggesting a heat exchanger is coupled to the fan.
+Goldman modifies the combination by suggesting a heat exchanger coupled to the fan.

-It would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to incorporate the teachings of Church because the heat sink functions with forced air cooling provided by the fan to prevent heat from building up in the cold end of the met tube (Church, Col. 5, lines 21-24).
+It would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to incorporate the teachings of Goldman because the heat sink functions with the cooling fan to absorb heat produced by the radiation source and help to control the temperature of the additive fabrication device in general and the radiation source in particular (Goldman, [0071]).

 Regarding claim 20, Torii teaches wherein the change tool (support bracket 22, Fig. 3) couples the apparatus to an arm of a robot (22 couples interpreted apparatus (drive motor Mv, housing 24, transmission mechanism 30, 32, 34, robot arm 16 and robot wrist 18, and laser beam projecting unit 20) to robot swivel post 14, the interpreted robot arm).